 I can help you negotiate any IT contract, large or small, complex or simple, and take care of all the associated legal work so that you have the legally robust contract you need.
 As one client said, “Your contract has been examined under a microscope and no one has found any cracks.” – BNFL Magnox

-If you have already supplied or acquired software or a system, and the project has encountered problems, I can help you make the best of the situation.
-You will need a specialist lawyer for this, as the legal position is very often not as it appears from the contract.
-In particular, a supplier may often have much greater liabilities than those stated in the contract.
+If you have already encountered problems, I can help you make the best of the situation.
+You will need a specialist lawyer for this as the legal position may be very different from what the contract says.
+The leading independent legal services directory Legal 500 has described me as a “leading individual” in the field of IT law.

 - A major and intensive contract negotiation for systems and services for the business-critical replacement of maintenance scheduling workflow systems for nuclear reactor sites – BNFL Magnox